 Taking a trip to the hardware store for paint is a little different than it used to be 20 years ago.
 Today it seems that you need a map to decipher what color, what type, what finish and what brand.
-Picking paint can be hard, and that’s why I’ve decided to create a simple list of guidelines to help you choose the right type of paint for any surface.
+Picking paint can be hard, and that’s why I’ve created a simple list of guidelines to choosing the right type of paint for any surface.

 First things first, you need to know what the material is that you are painting.